How to remove money from a company tax effectively

 Every withdrawal, from director fees to dividends or loans, must be structured under strict legal and tax frameworks.

 A single mistake triggers severe tax penalties.
-This guide outlines the primary methods for extracting wealth, their numerical impact, and the significant legal risks associated with them.
+This guide outlines the primary methods for extracting wealth from a company.

 Method 1: Pay Director Fees and Wages

-The company, as an employer, deducts Pay As You Go (PAYG) tax and pays mandatory superannuation.
+As an employer, the company deducts Pay As You Go (PAYG) tax and pays mandatory superannuation.
 The company claims a tax deduction for this expense.
-This provides you with a regular income stream.
+This may be one off or a regular income stream.

 The Tax Risk of Unreasonable Director Fees

-A common misconception is that directors pay any amount to family members.
+A common misconception is that directors’ fees can be unlimited.
 This is incorrect.
 For an expense to be deductible, section 8-1 of the Income Tax Assessment Act 1997 (Cth) requires it to be “incurred in gaining or producing assessable income”.

-Paying a $300,000 director’s fee to a spouse who performs no duties fails this test.
+For example, paying a $300,000 director’s fee to your wife who performs no duties fails this test.
+(This is shocking for asset protection as well.)
 The ATO rules that this payment is not a genuine expense but a disguised distribution of profit.

 The ATO also attacks these arrangements using the general anti-avoidance provisions in Part IVA of the Income Tax Assessment Act 1936 (Cth).